FilipNowakWay/FilipNowakWay/README.md

 Here are some of the technologies and tools I work with:

 - Python 🐍
-- SQL 🗃️
-- Machine Learning 🤖
-- Data Analysis 📊
+- HTML5🌐, CSS🎨, JavaScript📜
 - Linux Administration 🐧
 - Git 🌳
+- SQL 🗃️ :  - Mysql
+            - PostgreSQL

 ## 🚀 Projects
 Check out some of my projects on my GitHub repositories.
 I'm constantly working on exciting projects and learning new things along the way.